altfatterz/test-startup-time/README.md

 Interesting that the time now increased almost to 3 times.

-Tweeking compute and resources for containers:
+Next tweeking compute and resources for containers:

 https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/

 Resources: